-Working with the company CEO, we researched, developed and created the wireframes and user flows for the manager-side of a startup's new POS app.
+Working with the startup's CEO, we researched, developed and created the user flows, wireframes, and simple interactive prototype for a manager-facing Point of Service (POS) app.

 - 3-week time frame

 - design a simple, powerful and robust offering that would speak to minimum 80% of owner/manager needs

 - create a competitive deliverable within a eye-poppingly saturated market

 Competitive analysis, user interviews and testing, contextual inquiry, affinity diagrams, persona development, user flows, service blueprint, sketches, wireframes, user interface design, and client presentation.

 We started the project off running with a stakeholder interview.
 Siddharth Gutta, the CEO, told us he already had the front-of-house aspect of POS system designed and built out, but had yet to create the back-of-house, management-facing app.